Curriculum and Programs

 technology subjects.
 The courses are offered throughout the year on a continuing basis.

-The Test of Adult Basic Education (TABE) is required for completion in CCPclock hour
+The Test of Adult Basic Education (TABE) is required for completion in Career Certificate

 TABE Exemptions: Pursuant to 1004.91 F.S.
 Students are exempt from taking TABE if they provide the appropriate documentation